MicrosoftDocs/azure-docs/articles/storage/blobs/data-lake-storage-migrate-gen1-to-gen2-azure-portal.md

 > The migration tool in the Azure portal doesn't move account settings.
 Therefore, after you've created the account, you'll have to manually configure settings such as encryption, network firewalls, data protection.

 > [!IMPORTANT]
-> Please ensure that you use a newly created Gen2 account that is empty.
-Please don’t migrate to a previously used Gen2 account.
+> Ensure that you use a newly created Gen2 account that is empty.
+It's important that you don’t migrate to a previously used Gen2 account.

 ## Verify RBAC role assignments